-This is Pendle Council's Strategic Plan for 2018 - 2020.
+This is Pendle Council's Strategic Plan for 2020 - 2023.

 Its purpose is to show what we, the Council, will do about the strategic priorities for Pendle.
 It lists the big things that we'll be doing as a Council that are important to us.
+It has also been influenced by COVID19 and our response to and recovery from the pandemic, and links to the Pendle Council Plan for Recovery.